PostHog/posthog.com/contents/newsletter/choosing-technologies.md

 ## Evaluate solutions autonomously

-The big advantage of PostHog is that we bias for action.
-[Small teams](https://newsletter.posthog.com/p/the-magic-of-small-engineering-teams) have the autonomy to choose and test technologies.
+At PostHog, we bias for action.
+This means individual [small teams](https://newsletter.posthog.com/p/the-magic-of-small-engineering-teams) have the autonomy to choose and test technologies.
 We don't have an elaborate planning and procurement process.

 Instead of filling out paperwork, our team evaluates technologies as close to the real world as possible.
 This means [testing in production (safely)](/product-engineers/testing-in-production), mimicking the real world, and building a proof of concept.